dthain/distsys-fa21/project.md

 execute it independently.
 The paper should give an overview of the goal or the problem, a detailed description of the structure of your system, including a good diagram where appropriate, and an evaluation of the correctness and performance of the system.
+You can and should include material from your progress report regarding the architecture of the system, but of course the material should be updated and extended substantially.
 There is no specific length requirement; the paper should be long enough to explain all of the necessary details.
 The said, anything less than five pages is probably too short; anything longer than fifteen pages is probably too long.
 **Submit your final report as a PDF via the Assignments tab in Sakai,